Kingdom of Amber

-The Kingdom of Amber, also known as Kingdom of Dhoondar and Jaipur State, was located in the Rajputana region of India and was ruled by the Kachhwaha clan.
-It was established by Dulha Rai, possibly the last ruler of the Kachchhapaghata dynasty of Gwalior who migrated to Dausa and started his kingdom there with the support of Chahamanas of Shakambhari in the 11th century.
-Mostly through 12th to 15th century, the kingdom faced stagnation sources are scarce.
-Under Chandrasen, it became a Sisodia vassal and fought in the Battle of Khanwa under Prithviraj Kachhwaha.
+The Kingdom of Amber, later the Kingdom of Jaipur, was located in the north-eastern historic Dhundhar region of Rajputana and was ruled by the Kachwaha Rajput clan.
+It was established by Rao Dulha Rai, possibly the last ruler of the Kachchhapaghata dynasty of Gwalior who later migrated from Narwar to Dausa and started his kingdom there with the support of Chahamanas of Shakambhari with coalition of Gaur dynasty of sheopur in the 11th century.
+Mostly through 11th to 15th century, the kingdom faced stagnation, and resources were scarce.
+Under Samrat Prithviraj Chauhan, its Raja Pajjwan dev of Amer, battled Muhammad Ghori.
+Raja Chandrasen of Amber became a Sisodia under him and fought in the Battle of Bayana and The Battle of Khanwa under Raja Prithviraj Kachhwaha.

-Under Bharmal, the kingdom heavily aligned with the Mughals and he even married his daughter to Akbar.
-His son and grandson Bhagwant Das and Raja Man Singh were leading generals in Akbar's army and helped him in expanding the empire.
-Mirza Raja Jai Singh served under Shah Jahan and became a distinguished general.
-He fell out of Aurangzeb's favor when he was suspected of helping Shivaji escape from Mughal captivity in 1664.
-Sawai Jai Singh II became the ruler during the decline of the Mughal empire.
+Under Raja Bharmal, the kingdom heavily aligned with the Mughals and Akbar.
+His son and grandson Raja Bhagwant Das and Raja Man Singh I were leading generals in Akbar's army and helped him in expanding the empire.
+Mirza Raja Jai Singh I served under Shah Jahan and became a distinguished general.
+He fell out of Aurangzeb's favour when he was suspected of helping Shivaji escape from Mughal captivity in 1664.
+Sawai Jai Singh II became the ruler during the decline of the Mughal Empire.
 He successfully rebelled against the Mughals in 1708 to regain his confiscated kingdom.
-After Jai Singh's death, the kingdom was drained of its resources during the civil war amongst his sons Ishwari and Madho Singh and the Marathas caused the Kingdom to fall into economic downturn.
+After Jai Singh's death, the kingdom was drained of its resources during the civil war amongst his sons Ishwari Singh and Madho Singh I and the Marathas.